 President & CEO, Little Rock Regional Chamber

-Chesshir, entering his 13th year with the Chamber was elected in 2016 and 2017 as chairman of the Association of Chamber of Commerce Executives (ACCE) Board of Directors, representing more than 7,500 chamber professionals from over 1,300 chambers of commerce across the United States and Canada.
+Chesshir, entering his 13th year with the chamber, was elected in 2016 and 2017 as chairman of the Association of Chamber of Commerce Executives (ACCE) Board of Directors, representing more than 7,500 chamber professionals from more than 1,300 chambers of commerce across the United States and Canada.

 Executive Vice President, Little Rock Regional Chamber

-Reddish joined the chamber in 2018 from the Council for Adult and Experiential Learning (CAEL) in Chicago, where he worked in over a dozen states with communities of every size, on issues ranging from comprehensive supply/demand analysis to career pathway mapping.
+Reddish joined the chamber in 2018 from the Council for Adult and Experiential Learning (CAEL) in Chicago, where he worked in more than a dozen states with communities of every size on issues ranging from comprehensive supply/demand analysis to career pathway mapping.
 He helped multiple regions structure industry sector partnerships and collaborated with community leaders in their efforts to drive deeper alignment between educational offerings and economic growth.